-Generation Conscious is an environmental justice startup developing plastic-free refill stations that distribute toxic-free, hypoallergenic and biodegradable laundry detergent sheets.
-Our closed-loop system allows students to enjoy affordable hygiene products that are package-free, plastic-free and therefore zero-waste (LCA), and require 97% less water and 95% less carbon to produce and distribute!
+Generation Conscious is an environmental justice startup developing plastic-free refill stations that distribute toxic-free, hypoallergenic and biodegradable laundry detergent sheets inside college residence halls.
+Our closed-loop system allows students inside residence halls (aka dorms) to enjoy affordable hygiene products that are package-free, plastic-free and therefore zero-waste (LCA), and require 97% less water and 95% less carbon to produce and distribute!

 Generation Conscious has collaborated with student-leaders across college campuses to ensure that their administrations finance the costs of laundry detergent sheets for all low-income students.
 Through these efforts, each university promotes the physical and emotional well-being of its students who may have difficulty providing these basic products for themselves.
-By ensuring hygiene security to its low-income students through this initiative, universities create an institutional environment where students experience greater comfort and support knowing they do not need to worry about such essential things like affording laundry detergent while balancing the demands of being a full-time student!
+By ensuring hygiene security to its low-income students inside residence halls (or dorms), universities create an institutional environment where students experience greater comfort and support knowing they do not need to worry about such essential things like affording laundry detergent while balancing the demands of being a full-time student!

 Hygiene products, because of their frequent use have most often been packaged and produced in single-use plastics making them a large generator of waste, waste that can not be regenerated for future use.